thanos-io/thanos/docs/components/compact.md

                                 algorithm will be used.
 At least one replica label has to be set via
                                 --deduplication.replica-label flag.
+      --deduplication.replica-label=DEDUPLICATION.REPLICA-LABEL ...
+                                Label to treat as a replica indicator of blocks that can be deduplicated (repeated flag).
+This will merge multiple replica blocks into one.
+                                This process is irreversible.Experimental.
+When
+                                it is set to true, compactor will ignore the given labels so that vertical compaction can merge the blocks.Please note that by default this uses a NAIVE algorithm for merging which works well for deduplication of blocks with **precisely the same samples** like produced by Receiver replication.If you need a different
+                                deduplication algorithm (e.g one that works well with Prometheus replicas), please set it via --deduplication.func.
       --delete-delay=48h        Time before a block marked for deletion is deleted from bucket.
 If delete-delay is non zero, blocks will be marked for deletion and